-No.12 Resets when an emulator is in use
+4.2.12 Resets while the emulator is in use

-Table 4-1 shows the states of the device when an emulator is in use and the operation in response to a reset (i.e. a user-system reset) issued by the user system or the user program.
-During single-stepped execution, the emulator masks the user-system reset so that it can continue to emulate the source code of the program line-by-line rather than in realtime.
-For C-source-level stepped execution, the reset is masked in different ways depending on the debugger; single-stepped execution is used or the user program is executed by setting temporary breakpoints.
-Accordingly, this user's manual cannot define whether a reset is masked by the emulator or not, so refer to the user's manual for the debugger you are using.
+Table 4-1 shows the states of a device while the emulator is in use and the operation of resets issued by the user system or the user program (i.e. user system reset).
+During single stepping, the emulator masks the user-system resets so that it can continue to emulate each line of source code of the program in non-realtime.
+In C-source-level stepping, resets are masked in different ways depending on the debugger; one method is to use single stepping and another is to set a temporary breakpoint and execute the user program.
+Accordingly, this document cannot define whether a reset is masked by the emulator or not; refer to the manual for the debugger you are using.